Pennsylvania Department of Health

 Observations:

-Based on a review of nurse staffing and staff interview, it was determined that the facility failed to ensure the minimum licensed practical nurse staff to resident ratio was provided on each shift for 8 shifts out of 54 reviewed.
+Based on a review of nurse staffing and staff interview, it was determined the facility failed to ensure the minimum licensed practical nurse staff to resident ratio was provided on each shift for 2 shifts out of 21 reviewed.

 Findings include:

-A review of the facility's weekly staffing records revealed that on the following dates the facility failed to provide minimum licensed practical nurse (LPN) staff of 1:25 on the day shift and 1:40 on the night shift based on the facility's census.
+A review of the facility's weekly staffing records revealed that on the following dates the facility failed to provide minimum licensed practical nurse (LPN) staff of 1:30 on the evening shift and 1:40 on the night shift based on the facility's census.

-An interview with the Nursing Home Administrator on December 13, 2023, approximately 2:50 PM, confirmed the facility had not met the required LPN to resident ratios on the above dates.
+An interview with the Director of Nursing on May 16, 2025, at 1:50 PM, confirmed the facility had not met the required LPN to resident ratios on the above dates.

 Facility cannot retroactively correct this deficiency.

-Recruitment of nursing staff will continue via facility website, Indeed, social media websites, job fairs, off site recruiters and instant interviews from walk-in candidates.
-Agency staff will be utilized for open shifts if available.
+Recruitment of nursing staff will continue via facility websites, Indeed, social media websites, job fairs, off site recruiters and instant interviews from walk-in candidates.
+Agency staff may be utilized for open shifts if available.

 Retention efforts will be made in earnest.
 Referral bonuses are offered to current employees.
 The facility is currently offering a significant sign-on bonus for all new nursing staff.